qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_templates.rst

    |    :mitigation: <ID from Feature Requirement | ID from AoU Feature Requirement>
    |    :mitigation_issue: <ID from Issue Tracker>
    |    :sufficient: <yes|no>
-   |    :argument: <text to argument why mitigation is sufficient>
    |    :status: <valid|invalid>